 The Benefits of Buying IPO Stock Buying

 The right IPO investment can earn really good returns.
 IPO companies have the potential to deliver huge capital gains decades down the line.
-There are many examples to prove the point including Infosys, Titan, TCS, HDFC Bank.
-To put it into perspective, ₹10,000 invested in Infosys IPO in 1993 would be worth over ₹3 crore today.
+There are many examples to prove the point including Infosys, Titan, TCS, and HDFC Bank.
+To put it into perspective, ₹10,000 invested in Infosys IPO in 1993 would be worth over ₹3 crores today.

 Not only that, but your investment provides capital to the economy, enabling companies that provide real goods and services to grow and expand.
 However, not all IPOs have a happy ending.

-	While the IPOs that jump in value on their listing and initial few days get the most attention, those are not the norm.
-IPOs tend to be very volatile since investors aren’t quite sure how to correctly price a company with very limited trading history and sometimes limited financial results.
+While the IPOs that jump in value on their listing and the initial few days get the most attention, those are not the norm.
+IPOs tend to be very volatile since investors aren’t quite sure how to correctly price a company with a very limited trading history and sometimes limited financial results.

 So, the question is should you invest in an IPO?

 The answer is – yes and no. It depends on which company, the reasons it is raising an IPO, and how is the IPO priced – is it cheap or expensive.
 Most importantly, where does this IPO investment fit into your investment goals?